How 3D Printers are Transforming the Construction Industry

 In this post, we will be going to talk about how 3D printing is changing the global construction industry forever.

 Technology has left a deep impact on recent human history probably more than any other area.
-Just think of a light bulb, steam engine or, more recently cars and airplanes, not to mention the advent and rise of the internet.
+Just think of a light bulb, steam engine, or, more recently cars and airplanes, not to mention the advent and rise of the internet.

 Even as these technologies have made our lives supposedly better, and opened up new possibilities, but usually it takes time, sometimes even decades, before the truly booming nature of the technology becomes visible.

-Therefore, it is now widely being anticipated that 3D printing or additive manufacturing (AM) has the vast potential to become one of these very technologies transforming production and construction industries.
+Therefore, it is now widely being anticipated that 3D printing or additive manufacturing (AM) has the vast potential to become one of these very technologies transforming the production and construction industries.

-Basically what is 3D technology?
+Basically, what is 3D technology?

 The idea of 3D printing has been going around for quite some time now.
 The real use of 3D printing and its utilization into the construction industry is now turning to become really a reality.
 Together both the architects and contractors around the globe are starting to build the first 3D residential structures including houses and even multi-story buildings.